llogostevo/travel-blog/README.md

 - Need to add in metatags to blog page, individual blog pages

-- styling of mobile view for posts and categories page

 - sort by date, sort by views toggle

-- generate static params needs correcting on blog and cats

 - add a views counter for each post